 Peter founded The Water Project in 2006 with a committed group of students in Saint John, NB, Canada where he was serving as a Pastor.
 Together they set out to complete one water project after hearing of a specific need in Kenya.
 It quickly became evident that by equipping people with the right tools for telling the story of water, a movement could take hold.
 Within three years, TWP had raised its first $1 million of support for clean water projects - almost all through individual and small group efforts.

 Amy has been working in nonprofit fundraising since 1997, in a variety of direct fundraising and leadership roles.
-Today, she leads the curriculum team at Mission Increase Foundation teaching faith-based nonprofits to approach fundraising differently – engaging and equipping givers as the agents of change, not simply the suppliers of dollars.
+Today, she works with a team at RevJen Group, fueling the greater good by helping nonprofits rethink their approach to revenue generation.
 Amy lives in Oregon and devotes much of her time to her adorably spunky daughter, her family and “bonus” family, riding her mountain bike or paddleboard, and pursuing her love of good tea.